QuickDapp/QuickDapp-OLD/docs/backend/mailer.md

 # Mailer

 Sending emails via [Sendgrid](https://sendgrid.com/) is supported out of the box.
-The mailer code is in `src/backend/mailer/index.ts`.

 The following [environment variables](../environment-variables.md) must be set for email sending to be enabled: